Yassirelhanafi/StockTrack-Expo-App/README.md

           "firebaseAppId": "YOUR_APP_ID"
         }
         ```
-    *   **Important Security Note:** For production apps, consider using environment variables or a more secure method to handle Firebase keys rather than committing them directly in `app.json`, especially if the repository is public.
-Expo's `extra` config is generally suitable for non-sensitive configuration.
+    *   **Security Note:** Committing keys directly in `app.json` is acceptable for development or internal apps if the repository is private.
+For public repositories or higher security needs, use environment variables managed via EAS Secrets or other secure configuration methods.

 ### Running the App